numisveinsson/SeqSeg/seqseg/tutorial/tutorial.md

 This tutorial covers the end-to-end workflow for vessel segmentation.
 You should now be able to install the software, process medical images, and analyze results using ParaView. 🏥🧠📊

-## Importing and Modeling in SimVascular 🛠️
+## Next: Importing and Modeling in SimVascular 🛠️

 To import the segmented vessel into SimVascular for further modeling:
 1. Open SimVascular.